digitranslab/jumpstart/docs/versioned_docs/version-2.2.0/data-sources/gcs.md

 To add a new GCS source, click on the **Add or edit datasource** icon on the left sidebar of the app editor and click on `Add datasource` button.
 Select GCS from the modal that pops up.

-ToolJet requires the **json private key** of a service account to be able to connect to GCS.
+JumpStart requires the **json private key** of a service account to be able to connect to GCS.
 You can follow the [google documentation](https://cloud.google.com/docs/authentication/getting-started) to get started.

 <img className="screenshot-full" src="/img/datasource-reference/gcs-connect.png"  alt="gcs connection" />

-Click on **Test connection** button to verify if the credentials are correct and that the database is accessible to ToolJet server.
+Click on **Test connection** button to verify if the credentials are correct and that the database is accessible to JumpStart server.
 Click on **Save** button to save the data source.

 ## Querying GCS